MIT-Emerging-Talent/ET6-practice-code-review/collaboration/communication.md

 1. _0 -> 30 min_: Try on your own
 1. _30 -> 60 min_: Ask your group for help
 1. _60+ min_: Tag your coaches in Slack or GitHub

+Remember: always ask when in need of help.